microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 tutorial to run that file through LottieGen.
 The output of LottieGen will produce the file needed for AnimatedIcon.

-The additional step for AnimatedIcon is to define markers in the animation definition.
+The additional step for AnimatedIcon is to define markers in the animation definition, which mark positions within the animation.
-These can be used by controls to transition the animation in the different control states.
-So the output from the LottieGen tool will also include the markers needed for animated icon to map the correct state transitions tothe correct animation segments.
-It will also contain the themable color properties you can set in code.
+You can then set the `State` of the AnimatedIcon to these markers.
+For example, if you have a position in the Lottie file named "PointerOver", you can set the state the AnimatedIcon State to "PointerOver" to move the animation to that position.

 ## Design Requirements